mematron/Arminta/README.md

 ARMINTA modifies its own source code.
 In **`SELF_ASSESS` mode**, the **MetaCognition** module performs **AST-based rewriting** of the script's own constants and decision thresholds.

 MetaCognition maintains a bounded whitelist of 10 tunable parameters across three categories.
 Each has enforced min/max bounds.
-Nothing outside this list can be touched: no logic, no control flow, no structure — only these constants, only within their bounds.
+Nothing outside this list can be touched: no logic, no control flow, no structure.
+Only these constants, only within their bounds.

-- **Step timing:** How fast she runs. `STEP_RATE_DEFAULT` sets the normal loop interval (0.8–3.5s). `STEP_RATE_MAX` and `STEP_RATE_MIN` bound the adaptive range (1.5–5.0s and 0.4–1.2s respectively).
+- **Step timing:** How fast she runs. `STEP_RATE_DEFAULT` sets the normal loop interval (0.8s to 3.5s). `STEP_RATE_MAX` and `STEP_RATE_MIN` bound the adaptive range (1.5s to 5.0s and 0.4s to 1.2s respectively).
 When the machine is calm and reward is stable, she slows down and saves resources.
 When things are moving fast, she tightens the loop.
-- **Exploration:** How long she waits before deciding something has gone stale. `CURIOSITY_STALE_STEPS` controls when the curiosity probe fires (60–400 steps). `CURIOSITY_PROBE_COOLDOWN` sets the minimum gap between probes (20–180 steps). `DISCO_INTERVAL` governs how often the ActionProposer looks for new actions to propose (80–600 steps). `TUNE_INTERVAL` controls how often the SelfTuner recalibrates its thresholds (100–1000 steps).
+- **Exploration:** How long she waits before deciding something has gone stale. `CURIOSITY_STALE_STEPS` controls when the curiosity probe fires (60 to 400 steps). `CURIOSITY_PROBE_COOLDOWN` sets the minimum gap between probes (20 to 180 steps). `DISCO_INTERVAL` governs how often the ActionProposer looks for new actions to propose (80 to 600 steps). `TUNE_INTERVAL` controls how often the SelfTuner recalibrates its thresholds (100 to 1000 steps).
-- **PSI action thresholds:** The pressure levels at which she decides the system is genuinely under stress and acts. `PSI_CPU_ACTION_THRESH` (3.0–25.0%), `PSI_MEM_ACTION_THRESH` (2.0–20.0%), `PSI_IO_ACTION_THRESH` (4.0–30.0%).
+- **PSI action thresholds:** The pressure levels at which she decides the system is genuinely under stress and acts. `PSI_CPU_ACTION_THRESH` (3.0 to 25.0%), `PSI_MEM_ACTION_THRESH` (2.0 to 20.0%), `PSI_IO_ACTION_THRESH` (4.0 to 30.0%).
 She tunes this to fit the hardware she actually lives on.

-In 14 self-modifications to date, she has focused entirely on step timing — advancing `STEP_RATE_DEFAULT` incrementally from 1.59s to 2.50s as reward history confirmed the machine responds better to a slower, steadier loop.
+In 14 self-modifications to date, she has focused entirely on step timing, advancing `STEP_RATE_DEFAULT` incrementally from 1.59s to 2.50s as reward history confirmed the machine responds better to a slower, steadier loop.
 Each increase was preceded by a negative reward delta, and she stopped at 2.50s when further slowing stopped improving outcomes.
 The rest of the parameter space is live and available whenever reward signals warrant it.

 **Self-Modification Safeguards:**